AKHughes1994/SAXJ1810_Swift-XRT/step_by_step.md

 xrtmkarf_0.6.4: Info: Processing '/home/akh/Programs/caldb/data/swift/xrt/cpf/rmf/swxwt0to2s6_20131212v015.rmf' CALDB file.
 ```
 From here you need to apply grppha and then you have everything you need to fit spectra in Xspec of PyXspec

+### X-ray upper limits
+If you do not have an X-ray detection, adopt the following steps:

+1. Using a 30-pixel extraction region get an initial estimate of the count rate then using the count rate pick an extraction region following Evans 2009.
+For the 2023 ToO observations of SAX J1810 the 30-pixel count rate (without background subtraction) was 1.55e-3 counts per second and the background count rate was 1.39e-2 (the annular region with an inner radius of 60 pixels and outer of 110 pixels).
+Therefore calculating the areas, and correcting for the different areas we get a background subtracted count rate (i.e., Corr = Src - Bkg * Area_ratio) of 2e-4, the lowest count rate region suggesting a 5-pixel extraction radius.
+2.